 • Instead of spinach, use 1 head of kale.
 I love using Tuscan kale in this soup!

-• Toss in fresh tomatoes, broccoli, cauliflower, carrots, and/or any of your favorite soup vegetables.
+• Toss in your favorite fresh vegetables, like tomatoes, broccoli, cauliflower, carrots, and/or any of your favorite soup vegetables.

 • To make the meatballs Low-FODMAP for a Low-FODMAP soup recipe, omit the onion powder and garlic.